Check out my book "Hoof Physics"!

-These are common diagnoses to a hoof specialist and can be prevented through correct trimming.
+are common to a hoof specialist and can be managed through correct trimming.
 For the most part, these conditions are caused by deformations of the hoof.
-Therefore it is helpful to look for a correct assessment of the hoof before the horse shows signs of lameness or other symptoms.
+Therefore, it is helpful to look for a correct assessment of the hoof before the horse shows signs of lameness or other symptoms.